 General Habits of Highly Successful Students to Adopt

 I may have procrastinated a great deal but one thing that worked in my favor was that I was always organized.

 The number one way to miss assignments and fall behind is either not know about them or forget about them.
 This happens when you don’t have a good system in place to stay on top of your work.
 So here are some ways I stay organized:

 Planners are a great way to map out your assignments and tasks for the semester.
-I’d advise getting a planner that also has blank pages to take notes of anything.
+Our student planner offers tons of pages to organize your notes and plan out your essays!